- Project Overview

 UCSF is evaluating all options for creating new housing that both adds to the University’s overall affordable housing options and simultaneously lessens the UCSF community’s reliance on the city’s general rental market.

-UCSF has closed escrow on the purchase of three properties from a single owner near its Mission Bay campus as a potential site for student and trainee housing.
-The parcels at 566, 590 and 600 Minnesota Street, in the Dogpatch neighborhood, currently contain aging warehouses that the University is proposing to replace.
+In 2015, UCSF purchased three properties from a single owner near its Mission Bay campus as a potential site for student and trainee housing.
+The parcels at 566, 590 and 600 Minnesota Street, in the Dogpatch neighborhood, contained aging warehouses that the University is replacing with student/trainee housing.

-UCSF will work closely with neighbors in the Dogpatch area and follow standard protocols for public engagement to assess potential plans for the property.
-While UCSF intends to designate the site as a preferred site for environmental review of additional student/training housing, no final decisions will be made regarding use of the site until UCSF has completed environmental review under CEQA.
+UCSF has worked with neighbors in the Dogpatch area following standard protocols for public engagement to assess plans for the property.
+UCSF has designated the site for student/training housing in accordance with environmental review and analysis completed under CEQA.

 Read the latest news about the project: